Arkansas routs 2nd-seeded Stanford 17-2 in CWS opener

 “I thought we played just a fantastic game,” Arkansas coach Dave Van Horn said.
 “Started on the mound with pitching.
 Outstanding.
 A lot of strikes.
 Defense behind him was outstanding as well.
 And offensively swung the bat extremely well up and down the lineup.
 Got production 1 through 9.”

-The Razorbacks (44-19) will play Monday against the winner of the Saturday night game between Auburn and Mississippi.
-Stanford (47-17) will play the loser in an elimination game.
+The Razorbacks (44-19) will play Monday against Mississippi, a 5-1 winner over Auburn in the night game.
+Stanford (47-17) will face Auburn in an elimination game.

 Arkansas scored 11 runs in the last three innings and finished with a season-high 21 hits, including Cayden Wallace’s 30th career homer in the ninth.